AndreeaSofia/AndreeaSofia/README.md

 <div align="left">

  Welcome to my corner of the GitHub universe, where curiosity meets creativity.
 With a background in Philosophy from BBU, I've learned to navigate complex ideas with an analytical lens and a splash of empathy.
-Now, I'm diving into the world of Computer Science, eager to blend these new skills with a life-long passion for understanding and innovation.
+Now, I'm diving into the world of Information Engineering, eager to blend these new skills with a life-long passion for understanding and innovation.
 While I may not boast a hefty tech repertoire just yet, my dedication and eagerness to learn are boundless.

 <br>